op-de-kop/op-de-kop/src/en-US/index.md

 [//]: # ()

-## Season 2024 - 2025
+## Season 2025

+The new season starts on September 1st, 2025 and runs until Thursday December 18th, 2025.

-Would you like to attend a trial class?
-You can do so in the beginning of May!
-Sign up now for the classes starting in May!
+Sign up now for the classes!
 <details>
 <summary>
  <strong class="cursor-pointer">
-Sign up for a trial class in May</strong>
+Sign up for a trial class in September</strong>
 </summary>

 <clubcollect-widget force-display='true' type='form-page' path='nl/op-de-kop/trial-class'></clubcollect-widget>